Televisión Española: 2000s to present

 On 6 February 2024, the standard-definition (SD) versions of all its DTT channels were discontinued, and its first regular UHD DTT channel was launched, simulcasting La 1 in 4K.
 Due to technical problems, the actual shutdown of the SD channels and the relocation of the HD channels to make room for the regular UHD broadcast could not be done until 11 February.
 With this, TVE became the first-ever broadcaster to offer its main channel in UHD on free-to-air DTT covering its entire national territory.

 On 16 November 2024, RTVE staged the of the Junior Eurovision Song Contest at the Caja Mágica in Madrid, after the 's winner, France Télévisions, opted not to host, and having been runner-up with "Loviu" by Sandra Valero.
 With TVE in charge of the television production, it was its first time holding the contest, just twenty years after its only victory with "Antes muerta que sencilla" by María Isabel in the on 20 November 2004.

+On 6–12 June 2026, RTVE deployed one of its largest operations for the visit by Pope Leo XIV to Spain, with TVE in charge of the coordination and distribution of the official live television feed, as well as the production of some of the public events and its own coverage of all of them.
+RTVE deployed a workforce of 660 people, 400 of whom from TVE, 17 mobile units, and 170 cameras, for the seven-day visit to Madrid, Barcelona, and the Canary Islands.
+On 7 June, the Pope began one of his public journeys through Madrid at the TVE facilities in Torrespaña, arriving in an official car, boarding the popemobile parked there, and waving to the RTVE workers who greeted him.